 Should I Ask for More Money?

 So there is a lot of information out on the internet about what salaries should be, right, and what salary guides are or what salary is for this industry or for this organization.
-And the reality is we have found them to be unreliable and the other reality is it doesn’t matter all that much because the only thing that matters is your career and how to move yourself forward as much as possible and you want to take a step forward both from an experience perspective and a step forward from a compensation perspective every time you make a move.
-What you don’t want to do is worry about how does that compare to who else is in this role or how does that compare to anything else because you’re coming at it from your unique perspective and as long as your growing that’s the most important part.
+And the reality is we have found them to be unreliable and the other reality is it doesn’t matter all that much because the only thing that matters is your career and how to move forward as much as possible and you want to take a step forward both from an experience perspective and a step forward from a compensation perspective every time you make a move.
+What you don’t want to do is worry about how that compares to who else is in this role or how that compares to anything else because you’re coming at it from your unique perspective and as long as you’re growing that’s the most important part.